eulersIDcrisis/pysdrweb/README.md

 This pipeline is cool, but has some obvious problems.
 In particular, the pipeline ends as soon as the browser stops listening for any more input.
 Also, only one browser/client can listen at a time.
+(Also, some browsers might not support this for some formats...)
 Once finished, the command must be executed again.
 Changing the frequency also requires rerunning or otherwise changing the command.